 To enhance current treatment, avoid toxic foods.
 Avoid toxins in your home as best you can.

 Also, improve your dietary intake of foods that will boost your intercellular glutathione.
 This is the bodies main antioxidant.
 It will help with the detoxification of the toxins that are in your body.

 Finally, you can take supplements that will boost your glutathione.
-There are two different ones that have been shown to improve glutathione levels.
+There are several different ones that have been shown to improve glutathione levels.

 It is really that simple.